xarf/xarf-specification/xarf-specification_0.2.md

 ##### Report-ID: [mandatory][only once]

 The Report-ID for a report containing (one) specific incident(s) must be unique across time and space, so that different receivers of (e.g. forwarded) reports are able to distinguish, compare and consolidate reports among themselves.
-Further, the Report-ID must have a reasonable domain part.
+Further, the Report-ID should have a reasonable domain part.

 * It is recommended to use a combination of a (compact) UUID and your domain: <code>[any unique ID]@yourdomain.tld</code>
 * Example: `Report-ID: e9e1fd60c855012f30ab60c5470a79c4@yourdomain.tld`